 Your CV is a marketing tool that needs to stand out.
 This document will be the first impression the recruiter or employer has of you.
-Large corporations, as well as smaller organisations, are using an application tracking system (ATS) to screen candidates’ CVs.
+Large corporations, as well as smaller organisations, are using an applicant tracking system (ATS) to screen candidates’ CVs.
 To get through to the next stage of the recruitment process, your CV needs to be tailored to the role and employer which can be done by focusing on the experience, qualifications and skills sections.

 It is important to be realistic when searching and applying for jobs.
 Therefore, you should invest time in reading beyond the job advert.
 Read the job description carefully and consider what you find interesting, have experience in, and could find a challenge.
 Familiarise yourself with the person specification to identify what essential and desirable criteria you meet.
 Are you under or over-qualified?
 How does this job relate to what you have done previously?
 How can you demonstrate to an employer that you are the right candidate?
 Research shows that women are more likely to apply for positions if they meet 100% of the criteria, whilst men will apply if they meet 60% of the criteria.
 Potential factors here include confidence, self-doubt, age, years of experience, fear of rejection.

 There will be some positions that need specific qualifications and / experience e.g. a doctor, CEO, a solicitor and an accountant.
 However, if you are looking for a new challenge and see a role that matches what you are looking for it could be worth applying.
 You need to demonstrate on your CV with confidence, that you have the transferable skills, a genuine interest in and potential to do the job and a willingness to learn.

 So here they are, 10 things not to do on your CV: